Assessing Marshal Pétain and Vichy France

 Introduction: Origins of Pétain and The Vichy Regime

 Regimes born out of defeat often struggle with legitimacy.
-Weimar Germany was one such example most people are familiar with.
+Weimar Germany is one such example most people are familiar with.
 Another was the French government at Vichy that came about after France's shocking defeat to Germany in June of 1940.
 By the time the armistice was signed on 22 June, Germany had occupied two-thirds of France.
 Two weeks later, on 9 July, France's parliament voted 569-80 to dissolve the discredited Third Republic and make Field Marshal Philippe Pétain the head of state with almost dictatorial powers (Jackson DY 132-133).
-What he governed was a small, quasi-autonomous region in southern France headquartered at the spa-town of Vichy.
+What he governed was a small, quasi-autonomous region in southern France headquartered at the spa town of Vichy.
 For the next few years, this sad remnant was France.
 After the war, Vichy's vassal status to the Third Reich made it a hated symbol of French humiliation and defeat.

 How should we view Pétain in the context of his times?
 Was he the traitorous villain that history has turned him into?
 Or is the reality a bit more complicated than that?

 Those are the questions I'm going to look at here.

 How Vichy France and Marshal Pétain Seemed in 1940

 Vichy's leader, Marshal Pétain, was still in 1940 one of France's most revered national heroes from the Great War.
 He was the great Lion of Verdun, the general whose dogged defense and leadership held the French together at a time when mutiny and collapse seemed imminent.
 During the interwar period, he remained influential, heading the peacetime Army and filling other roles in government.
 After France fell in 1940, he took over to broker the peace.
 He became the head of the new right-wing French government, a status most nations recognized, including the United States, who sent an ambassador to represent U.S. interests.